-Using Accessibility Inspector
+Using the Accessibility Inspector

-Xcode > Open Developer Tool > Accessibility Inspector in the menu bar or Dock.
+Apple provides the Accessibility Inspector testing tool that can be launched by choosing Xcode > Open Developer Tool > Accessibility Inspector in the menu bar or Dock.
 You can download Xcode from the Mac App Store for free.
-Accessibility Inspector presents a utility window that displays the attributes (and values), actions, and position in the accessibility hierarchy of the object currently under the mouse pointer.
+The Accessibility Inspector presents a utility window that displays the information properties (and values), action methods, and position in the accessibility hierarchy of the object currently under the mouse pointer.

-You can use Accessibility Inspector to modify any properties that are marked as writable, as denoted by a W in parentheses.
+You can use the Accessibility Inspector to modify any properties that are marked as writable, as denoted by a W in parentheses.
 For example, navigate up to the

-AXWindow, and select its
+AXWindow attribute, and select its

-AXShowMenu by selecting the action and clicking the Perform Action button.
+AXShowMenu, by selecting the action and clicking the Perform Action button.

 Using Accessibility Verifier

-Accessibility Inspector > Window > Accessibility Verifier.
-Accessibility Verifier displays the accessibility hierarchy comprising all currently instantiated objects in the selected application.
-To use Accessibility Verifier, be sure to enable assistive applications in the Accessibility pane of System Preferences.
+Apple provides the Accessibility Verifier tool that can be launched by choosing Accessibility Inspector > Window > Accessibility Verifier.
+Accessibility Verifier displays the accessibility hierarchy comprising all currently instantiated objects in the selected app.
+To use Accessibility Verifier, be sure to enable it in Security & Privacy preferences.

-Use Accessibility Verifier to perform any or all of the following tests (select the tests you want to run by clicking the Choose Tests... button):
+Use Accessibility Verifier to perform any or all of the following tests (select the tests you want to run by clicking the Choose Tests button):

 Parent/Child.
 This test checks the integrity of the accessibility hierarchy by making sure each parent-child pair forms a closed loop.
 For example, if a child listed in a parent object’s

-Window.
-This test checks that all objects contained in a window include attributes that refer to the containing window.
-An object contained in a window is not necessarily the child of that window, but it should refer to its containing window as a convenience for assistive applications.
+accessibilityWindowproperty.
+An object contained in a window is not necessarily the child of that window, but it should refer to its containing window as a convenience for accessibility clients.